 How do they do it all?
 How is it possible that one person can graduate at the top of their class, found an orphanage in India, run 30k marathons, write a best-selling book, travel all over the world and learn to speak Mandarin Chinese while having a full-time job?

 The great thing is that overachievers are ready to share their knowledge and time management talent with the rest of the world.
-If you have read “The 4-Hour Workweek” or “The 4-Hour Body” by Timothy Ferriss, you know what I’m talking about.
+Read The 4-Hour Workweek or The 4-Hour Body by Timothy Ferriss, and you’ll know what I’m talking about.

 Mostly because they have better things to do, like exercising, reading, spending an evening with their family or volunteering to work in the local soup kitchen.
 Their philosophy is simple – the world is full of wonderful things to try, explore and experience.
 Watching TV is not one of them.